7L7K/GesahniV2/docs/domains/database_stores.md

 - Relative paths are resolved to absolute paths for consistency

 ### Connection Management
-- SQLite connections use aiosqlite for async operations
+- PostgreSQL connections use asyncpg for async operations with connection pooling
 - Redis connections fall back gracefully to in-memory storage
 - Database locks are acquired with asyncio.Lock() for thread safety
-- Connection pooling is implicit through aiosqlite's connection management
+- Connection pooling is managed through asyncpg's connection pool

 ## Known Weirdness / Bugs